enthought/traits/docs/source/traits_user_manual/notification.rst

 and concise way to specify observation rules via a single text.
 It supports most of the use cases commonly encountered by users.

-.. rubric:: Sementics of Traits DSL
+.. rubric:: Semantics of Traits DSL

 .. list-table::
    :widths: 15 25